neozhang307/SyncMicrobenchmark/README.md

 * m(more_ttl) s(more_ttl): mean and standard variation of total kernel latency (ns) for executing more kernel
 * m(avginstru) s(avginstr): mean and standard variation of average instruction (ns) deduced

+## Side note:
+CUDA 11.5 marked multi-grid synchronization API as deprecated.
+But it seems that there is no new implementation yet.

 ## Citation